 Erosions of the subchondral bone of the sacroiliac joint are generally seen earlier in the lower portion of the joint.

-Vertebral changes start in thoracolumbar spine and progresses proximally
+Vertebral changes start in the thoracolumbar spine and progress proximally

 Early radiographic signs include